Wadha-Almattar/GSSL/README.md

 ## Acknowledgements
-This work is dunded by SDAIA-KFUPM Joint Research Center for Artificial Intelligence at KinFahd University of Petroleum & Minerals (KFUPM) under grant number (XXX) .
+This work is funded by SDAIA-KFUPM Joint Research Center for Artificial Intelligence at KinFahd University of Petroleum & Minerals (KFUPM) under grant number (XXX) .